savindu-pasintha/savindu-npm/README.md

      git checkout Your-own-branch
      mkdir your-own-folder(Your email) inside the project root.

-     When you coding. inside your folder. create index.js/.ts file and inside remeber to export your Methos/Algorithm Function. ex : exports.printMsg = function() {console.log("This is a message from the demo package");}
+     When you coding. inside your folder. create index.js/.ts file and inside remeber to export your Methos/Algorithm Function. ex :
+     /* Add your comment for This functon */ exports.printMsg = function() {console.log("This is a message from the demo package");}

+     Also add your own Readme.md file and describe your code. ex : printMsg() : You can use for the print the message.

      git add .
      git commit -m "Your descriptive commit message"